 - Vaginal discharge

 Vaginal discharge increases right before you get your period.
-This is because of the changing hormone levels in your body before you menstruate.
+This is one of the signs of PMS.
+Discharge increases because of the changing hormone levels in your body before you menstruate.
 It may also get thicker and creamier in appearance.
 Throw on an ALWAYS Dailies liner to protect your knickers and to get an extra boost of freshness, and you’re good to go.
 They’re super thin and flexible, so you’ll barely know you have one on.

 - Breast tenderness

-You may notice that your are sore and tender just before you get your period.
-Running, hugging a friend, or anything that makes your breasts move can make you wince in i-wish-i-hadn’t-done-that discomfort.
+You may notice that your breasts are sore and tender just before you get your period.
+Running, hugging a friend, or anything that makes your breasts move can make you wince in I-wish-I-hadn’t-done-that discomfort.

 Pay attention to how you feel before your period.
 Which symptoms do you experience?
 Whatever it is you feel once a month before your period, well, that’s your very own, personal set of PMS symptoms before your period.
 Every girl has her own unique mix and match of menstruation symptoms.
 You may feel some, all, or even none (lucky girl!) of the premenstrual syndrome symptoms listed above.
 Is there something you feel every month that’s not on our list?
 That just may be your body’s very own way of telling you what’s about to come.